ajrezin/personal-site/README.md

 ## 📙 Todo

-1. Make sure the navbar never requires scrolling to view
 1. List some of the intentional choices I've made to improve site accessibility on my accessibility page
   1. Atkinson Hyperlegible
   1. Skip-links